Things that help make a good design into a great design!

 - Pantry light on a motion sensor.

-- Copper tubing for your ice maker from the freezer and until it’s out of the kitchen wall.
+- Copper tubing for your ice maker from the fridge to the supply.

 - Drawer or below the counter microwave.